 Real A/B Testing Results

 It’s important to see real results from real brands.
-Below we’ve collected data from some of our large retail brands to show how their A/B testing ideas and strategies helped their overall marketing performance.
+Below we’ve collected data from some of our large retail brands to show how A/B testing ideas and strategies helped their overall marketing performance.

 Fashion and home retailer Cath Kidston wanted to test a 1 day idle time against shorter timescales to see how their customer base behaved and interactive with their abandonment emails.